Lesson 2: Brainstorming techniques and narrowing down your focus

 - Is there anything you want to improve on, or have improved in the past?

-Spend the next 20 minutes working through these questions.
+Download the worksheet and spend the next 20 minutes working through these questions.
 There are no right or wrong answers, it all comes down to what you enjoy doing.

 For example: Kelly looks forward to cooking elaborate meals for her family and friends.
 She loves celebrations: birthday parties, Christmas, anniversaries.
 She loves seeing the look of surprise, delight and happiness on her friends’ faces when she bakes them a cake.
 She works as a software developer for a small firm, and while she really enjoys coding, she looks forward to bringing joy to her colleagues’ lives.